metamx/spark/docs/running-on-mesos.md

   <td><code>spark.mesos.failoverTimeout</code></td>
   <td>0.0</td>
   <td>
-    The amount of time (in seconds) that the master will wait for thescheduler to failover before it tears down the framework by killing all its tasks/executors.
-This should be non-zero if aframework expects to reconnect after a failure and not lose its tasks/executors.
+    The amount of time (in seconds) that the master will wait for the scheduler to failover before it tears down the framework by killing all its tasks/executors.
+This should be non-zero if a framework expects to reconnect after a failure and not lose its tasks/executors.
     NOTE: To avoid accidental destruction of tasks, productionframeworks typically set this to a large value (e.g., 1 week).
   </td>